-The market was valued at USD 14.96 billion in 2015, and it is projected to reach USD 20.71 billion by 2020 at a CAGR of 6.72% during the forecast period 2015-2020.
-Non-traditional seaborne attacks such as maritime terrorism, gun-running, drug trafficking and piracy have grown exponentially and are threatening many nations today.
-There is a shift towards asymmetric forces from the use of conventional force-structured defense and offense forces.
+The global maritime security market was valued at USD 17.13 billion in 2017, and is expected to reach USD 25.75 billion by 2023, by witnessing a CAGR of 7.03% during the forecast period, 2018 to 2023.
+Maritime terrorism, gun-running, drug trafficking, piracy, and other non-traditional seaborne attacks have increased exponentially and they threaten many nations today.
+This situation has given rise to a shift toward asymmetric forces from the use of conventional force-structured defense forces.
 Global maritime security is a new byword of securing the sea lines of communications in international relations.
-Maritime security is vital to national as well as human safety and it also linked to economic development.
-Throughout the history, majority of trade through was done via sea routes, playing a vital role in economic development.
-Shipping of various cargo and fisheries have transformed into billion dollar industries.
-The commercial value of the oceans has been increasingly re-evaluated due to the economic potential of offshore resources, centrally fossil energy but also seabed mining, as well as the economic promises of coastal tourism.
+Maritime security is vital to national as well as human safety, and it is linked to economic development.
+Throughout history, the majority of trade was done via sea routes, and maritime security played a vital role in economic development.

 The market for global maritime security is segmented by type into screening and scanning, communications, surveillance and tracking, detectors, and others.
 The military, government agencies, and coast guards are among the major end users for the market.
 The market is segmented by regions like North America, Europe, Asia-Pacific, South America, and Middle East & Africa with respective country-wise analysis.

 As geopolitical control changed from the Atlantic to the Pacific, policy-makers in the European Union (EU) ought to pay closer attention to the vast maritime region that lies in between the Indian Ocean.
 All major powers rely on the so-called Great Connector that stretches from the Cape of Good Hope to the Strait of Malacca.
 Emerging economies in East Asia are acquiring more purchasing power and have the need to secure increasing energy needs.